top of page

 When you discover that you have slaveholders on your tree, it can be tough to process.
 You may experience shock.

-A celebrity gained trying to hide his slaveholding ancestors from a popular television program.
+A celebrity tried to hide his slaveholding ancestors from a popular television program.
 Cheri says, “he was probably embarrassed and thought maybe it would do something negative to his career.”

 The first thing to do when you discover you are a descendant of slaveholders is to process your emotions.